-Overcoming System Barriers to Improved Patient Outcomes
+Overcoming System Barriers to Improve Patient Outcomes

-This mission drives core beliefs.
+The mission drives core beliefs.

-2. Chronic Disease as a Predictable Outcome of Environmental Mismatch
+2. Chronic Disease Reflects Environmental Maladaptation

-I. Structural Flaws in the Current Medical System
+II.
+Structural Flaws in Medical Institutions

 III.
 The Future of Therapeutics

-8. Emerging Therapies Target Metabolic Reprogramming
+2. Emerging Therapies Enable Metabolic Reprogramming

-4. A Tri-Phasic Framework for Clinical Practice
+4. The FAARM Model: A Tri-Phasic Clinical Framework

 Mission Statement

-Transform the way chronic disease, ageing, and health optimization are understood and addressed.
+Transform the way chronic disease, agung, and health optimization are understood and addressed.
 Challenge the systemic failures of modern medicine by advancing a new clinical paradigm — one that recognizes chronic disease as a predictable outcome of environmental mismatch and aging as a modifiable driver of dysfunction.

 Empower clinicians and patients alike through a tri-phasic framework that integrates: